chenghuaWang/nncv/README.md

     * etc
 3. Highly optimized operation kernel.
 4. Carefully and efficient memory management.
-5. A Perf tool for testing your networks performance.
+5. A Perf tool for testing your networks' performance.
+6. Code generation for highly optimized operator.

 *Supporting:*